Ameni-BenJeddou/Phoenix-games-backend-publishing-pltform-trial/To_Gabriel.md

 I was working with the intention to make everything as general as possible so that it is easier to add new commands.

-For example i made the equals compare to string values so that the testing is easier and i kept it that llavalues are object that get cast for manipulation.
+For example i made the equals compare to string values so that the testing is easier and i kept it that all values are object that get cast for manipulation.

 My problem was with the collect methode.

 =======> i did in fact fix it by working some brain cells xD

+## Endpoint

+I created the endpoint.
+It should process all commands even if some would throw an exception.

+It returns an accepted response with a map indicating where the errors have occurred (if they did).

+I am going to write some integration tests.

+##Question for you
+Why are u heavily using mocks for integration tests.
+Should I also use mocks like that cuw I usually don't.